GameCube accessories: GameCube controller

 The GameCube controller was released alongside the console and comes bundled with every unit.
-Standard colors include Indigo, Black, Spice (orange), Emerald Blue (green, only available in Japan), Platinum, Indigo-clear, and Pearl White (only available in Europe).
-There are also limited edition controllers available such as a split blue and red, with the Mario "M" logo replacing the regular GameCube logo seen on standard controllers (there have also been green and blue Luigi "L" controllers and similarly yellow and pale blue Wario "W" controller).
-There are also specially colored controllers bundled with systems, such as the Mobile Suit Gundam Edition (Red), Symphonic Green Edition (Turquoise Green) and the Final Fantasy Crystal White Edition.
+Standard colors include Indigo, Black, Spice (Orange), Emerald Blue (Turquoise, only available in Japan), Platinum, Indigo/Clear, and Pearl White (Only available in Europe).
+There are also limited edition controllers available such as a two-toned blue and red, with the Mario "M" emblem replacing the regular GameCube logo seen on standard controllers (There have also been green and navy blue Luigi "L" controllers and similarly yellow and purple Wario "W" controller).
+There are also specially colored controllers bundled with systems, such as the Mobile Suit Gundam Edition (Red/Dark Red), Symphonic Green Edition (Sea Green) and the Final Fantasy Crystal White Edition.
 The controller can also be used to play certain games on the Wii system and as a result in 2008 Nintendo issued a white GameCube controller (Japan only).
 This controller also features a white 3 m/10 ft long cable, rather than the standard 2 m/6.5 ft black cable.

 In 2014, there was a re-release of the Standard GameCube controller coinciding with the release of Super Smash Bros. for Wii U. It was very limited and is the same as the original controller other than replacing the GameCube logo with the Super Smash Bros. logo instead.
 It was available in Black or White.
 A similar controller was released on November 2, 2018, to coincide with the release of Super Smash Bros.
 Ultimate for Nintendo Switch, featuring a simpler design of the Super Smash Bros. logo on it and was available only in Black.
 Both re-released controllers featured a longer 3 m/10 ft cable.